-A parasitic draw is characterized as a slow draw of current from your vehicle’s battery on the behalf of an accessory or another component even when the vehicle is shut off and the particular component is not intentionally in use.
+A parasitic draw is characterized as a slow draw of current from your vehicle’s battery on behalf of an accessory.
+Or another component is even when the car is shut off, and the particular component is not intentionally used.

 This consumption of electricity robs your battery of its standard level of charge.
 This constant draw becomes evident when your vehicle is not in use, thus rendering your vehicle’s alternator unable to generate a level of charge that would overcome such a draw.

 A vehicle owner often does not become aware of the presence of a parasitic draw until their vehicle does not start as expected on a given morning.
 The car will usually crank as expected when the duration of time between uses is relatively minimal.
 However, during prolonged sitting, such as overnight or throughout a weekend, the vehicle in question exhibits cranking issues.
 The most common symptoms of a parasitic draw are a no crank or slow crank condition.

 If you suspect that your vehicle is exhibiting signs of a parasitic draw condition, you must verify that your assumption is correct utilizing accurate testing.
 However, like any other diagnosis, the proper selection of tools and other needed equipment is of vast importance.